hbs-rcs/hbsgrid-docs/docs/accountmanagement.md

 You must accept the agreement for your account to be created.
 Once the account is created, you will receive an encrypted automated email from `svc_ome@hbs.edu` containing your temporary HBSGrid password. **You may use this link only once and it expires in two weeks.** You will receive instructions to change your password and download our VPN software so that you can access the HBSGrid.
 ### Project Space Access
+When you have been added to a project space, new or old, you will receive an automated email from `noreply@hbs.edu` with the access information.
+#### For Project Space Sponsors
-If a user requests access to a project space, the sponsor of that project space will receive an automated email from `noreply@hbs.edu` with a link asking you to click if you confirm.
+If a user requests access to your project space, you will receive an automated email from `noreply@hbs.edu` with a link asking you to click if you confirm.
 Click the link to add the person to the space.
 If you do not approve or receive a request from a person you do not recognize, contact RCS at <research@hbs.edu>.
+#### For

 ## Automated Guest Password Resets
 Is this happening?